After four nights in a row sleeping (or mostly not sleeping) on airplanes, I arrived in Auckland from Guam feeling like I’d been hit by a truck.

 For some reason there was a giant yellow rubber ducky floating in the harbor which (as you can imagine) was the source of endless amusement after a few cocktails.
 My evening catching up with the guys was a great time but a not so gentle reminder that I do not have the stamina to hang with Kiwis.

-I gave in around midnight but I think they could have kept going for hours – despite having to be at work in the morning!
+I gave in around midnight but I suspect they could have kept going for hours – despite having to be at work in the morning!
 God bless the Kiwis.

 I spent the next two days enjoying the views from the apartment, catching up on sleep, watching crazy people jump of the Sky Tower every few minutes and making plans for my next stop in Rarotonga.